The Talisman (King and Straub novel): Plot

-In the Territories, the duo meet a man named Anders who is sending a shipment of weapons to Morgan's soldiers for a final stand against Jack.
+In the Territories, the duo meet a kind liveryman named Anders, who is reluctantly sending a shipment of weapons - Uzis and Mk2 grenades - to Morgan's soldiers for a final stand against Jack.
 Richard, still refusing to accept Jack's tale or the reality of his surroundings, is convinced that he is hallucinating.
-Jack decides to take the shipment himself and plan an ambush.
-The boys travel via a battery-operated train through the Blasted Lands, a hellish landscape full of fireballs, mutated creatures, and smugglers.
-Jack and Richard - who is becoming increasingly ill from the radiation - bombard the army base, destroying most of Morgan's armada and killing both Elroy and Osmond's son.
-Jack flips into California, where Richard finally admits to the Territories' existence.
+Jack decides to take the shipment himself a day before delivery and plan an ambush.
+The boys travel via a battery-operated train (which was installed by Morgan & a legion of slaves) through the Blasted Lands, a hellish landscape full of fireballs, mutated creatures, and smugglers, two of which Jack fights and kills with the Uzis.
+Richard finally admits to the Territories' existence due to an overly simplistic clock he saw earlier at Anders depot.
+Jack and Richard – who is becoming increasingly ill from the radiation – arrive after a few days & bombard the army base after leaving the Blasted Lands, destroying most of Morgan's army (mainly werewolves) and killing both Elroy and Osmond's son Reuel, who goes to Richard's school.
+As Morgan arrives, Jack and Richard flip into California.